Strubbl/osmbc-language-icons/README.md

 7. Create a pull request to this repository with your new template
 8. Add the icon the weekly backend and to OSMBC

+## Requirements

+### Language code

+You need to know the language abbreviation.

+### Font install

+You need to know how to install the font Economica in your operating system in order to use it in Inkscape.

+### Software

+* [Inkscape](https://inkscape.org) for editing the template
+* bash, sed, Inkscape for running the script `convert-inkscape-to-normal-svg.sh`